 One of two Fairfax County (Va.)
 Police Department Bell 407s modified by Paradigm Aerospace is on display at the L-3 Communications booth (No. 2847).
 Chief pilot Paul Schaaf and pilot Mike Mountjoy flew the 407 from Fairfax to Heli-Expo on Saturday, which gave them an opportunity to test all the equipment installed by Paradigm.

 Avionics and ATC » Avionics

 New developments and products in avionics, specifically about aircraft electronics in the cockpit.

-The FAA has withdrawn a decade-old proposal to rescind its requirement for mode-S transponders and, consequently, plans to end the hundreds of mode-S installation exemptions currently in effect.
+The FAA has withdrawn its decade-old proposal to rescind its requirement for Mode-S transponders and, consequently, plans to end the hundreds of Mode-S installation exemptions currently in effect.
 Beginning March 1, 2007, the FAA has proposed that it will no longer allow exempted Part 121 and 135 operators to fly without a Mode-S transponder.

 Cessna has placed an order with avionics maker Innovative Solutions & Support for an undisclosed number of flat-panel cockpit displays that will be offered as part of an upgrade program for operators of older Citations.
 The installations will be available at any of the 34 Cessna Service Centers (factory and authorized) worldwide.
 About 4,000 Citations are candidates for the retrofit.